 If your copy is sparky enough to win new customers, it has value.
 And that makes it worth stealing.
-We know this because one of our copywriting clients (a driving school) had its home-page copy stolen by five other driving schools.
+I know this because one of my copywriting clients (a driving school) had its home-page copy stolen by five other driving schools.

 But that’s another story.
 This blog is about flagging up the ownership of your copy.
 And you do that with the copyright symbol © and the year of creation.
 So this page is: © 2016 Text Wizard Copywriting Ltd.